Local sports roundup: Holmen, Taebel win MVC golf meet

 Bangor 24, Wonewoc-Center 1

-Bangor moves to 4-0 as they hold a team to one run or less for the third straight game.
-Cardinals pitchers Chase Horstman, Eli Tucker and Nolan Michek combined to hold the Wolves to one run on one hit in a blowout victory.
+BANGOR -- The Cardinals moved to 4-0 and held an opponent to one run or less for a third straight time.
+Bangor pitchers Chase Horstman, Eli Tucker and Nolan Michek combined to hold the Wolves to one run on one hit in a blowout victory.

 Dairyland